 The farm offers unique work experiences for teens.
 The summer teen work crew, the year long apprenticeship in agriculture, and the summer leader in training programs teach teens how to work the farm, learn new skills, problem solve, and become leaders.

 Teen Work Crew offers paid mentored work experience to 15 to 20 teens every summer.
 Participants work a 24-hour work week over four, six-hour days, tackling “big jobs” around the Farm, such as fencing, mowing, or splitting wood.
-To be selected, applicants–not their parents– must email our teen work crew coodinator before April 1, write a short essay about why they want to work at NCOF and take part in a work try out; it is an honor to be chosen.
+To be selected, applicants–not their parents– must email a cover letter detailing their interest in being part of the 2020 Teen Work Crew.
+Qualified candidates will be emailed in March with details for the work day interview.
+Applications will be accepted from February 1- March 15.

 Mentoring Teens through Agriculture Apprentice Program provides year-round job training and paid work experience to teens who wish to master the wide range of skills it takes to run a diversified farm.
 Candidates are selected by farm staff based in participation in other farm programs for their skills and “can do” attitudes.
 By working closely with farm staff and each other, Apprentices tackle independent projects, building confidence and leadership abilities while forming life-long friendships.
 Many go on to school and careers in agriculture.
 For more information, email NCOF executive director, Casey.